dannyvankooten/www.dannyvankooten.com/content/blog/2022-12-rewriting-interpreter-rust.md

 Right now our Object type owns the `String` value it holds, which means a lot of cloning just passing objects (of this variant) around.

 We should probably allocate our String objects elsewhere and have our `Object` store a reference (or pointer) instead.
-That also means we need some kind of garbage collection though, but I will (happily) ignore that for this post as we're not really working with any heap allocated values in our recursive fibonnacci program anyway.
+That also means we need some kind of garbage collection to manage that memory for us, but I will (happily) ignore that for this post as we're not really working with any heap allocated values in our recursive fibonnacci program anyway.

 What if we get our `Object` type to look something like this?